 different-sized floods.
 To predict flood levels.
 Council works with experts to establish and operate the computer models.
-Council also gets valuable we can adjust the model and make
+Council also gets valuable community input on historical floods so we can adjust the model and make past.

 From time to time, these models are change.
 The reasons why can include: